 We have a deep responsibility to the environment and out future selves to leave a lasting and positive impact.

 We are all very aware that planting trees is the medicine our World so desperately needs, but just getting trees in the ground is no longer enough.
 We need to be using and managing this incredible resource, by locking its trapped carbon away for many years after it has been cut down and using it as cladding, flooring, or table and kitchen work tops to keep it from being burnt and the carbon escaping back into the atmosphere.

 “The best time to plant a tree was 20 years ago.
 The second best time is today.” — Chinese Proverb

 1% of our turnover

-We have committed to donate 1% of our turnover – not profit – turn over to the plant pot every month and with a list of fund-raising events planned we are absolutely committed to making a really and lasting impact of the undervalued and under apricated forestry sector.
+We have committed to donate 1% of our turnover – not profit – turn over to the plant pot every month and with a list of fund-raising events planned we are absolutely committed to making a real and lasting impact of the undervalued and under appreciated forestry sector.
 Who doesn’t love an underdog!

 We created The Plant Pot to use as a fund for the planting of commercial hardwood plantations and the ongoing management of them.

 Scottish hardwood is some of the most characterful in the World and yet we are doing very little in comparison to softwood to plant and manage it.
 We want Scottish timber to be a powerhouse on the World stage again and it must start with us as a sawmill paying good money for it and promoting it’s uses.